Privacy Policy and Data Protection

 Several different channels are available for the public to set a national data opt-out.
 These are:

-• a digital (online) channel accessed via the national data opt-out service.
+• A digital (online) channel accessed via the national data opt-out service.

 • for those who need support to set their national data opt-out preference online a digitally assisted channel is provided that enables members of the public to set a national data opt-out with assistance from NHS Digital staff via the national helpline.

-• a non-digital (paper based) channel accessed by the national helpline or through forms which can be printed from the webpages, and via the NHS App.
+• A non-digital (paper based) channel accessed by the national helpline or through forms which can be printed from the webpages, and via the NHS App.

 There are some points that apply to specific groups with respect to setting a national data opt-out: